 - The distributor

 - A retailer

-A lawyer can help you identify the liable party or parties during your product liability claim.
+A defective product attorney in New Castle can help you identify the liable party or parties during your product liability claim.
 This party’s insurance carrier will most likely be who pays for your injuries, medical bills, lost wages, property damage, pain and suffering, and other losses.